- Home

 What to do About Hackers that Defile Your Blog?

-This article was originally posted in response to elevated hacker attacks on Wordpress blogs.
 The purpose was to propose a workable solution to limiting attacks and hopefully preventing further damage and additional workload.

-There has been a spate of hacking activity just lately on blogs hosted on less than secure servers owned by second rate hosts.
 I won't name and shame here, but I can say that one of my blogs was hacked today and its not the nicest of things to be confronted with when all you're trying to do is make a buck online.

 What Did You Do?

-Luckily for me, the hacked blog was only 20 pages and not a direct money earner.
 So rather than faff around trying to extract all the defiled files and weed out the infected parts of the database, I created a static version of the site.
 Its easy enough to do as long as the blog is not too big and the file/folder structure not too complex.

 I then uploaded the static files to my server's home folder, moved all the WordPress files/folders into a temp folder and tested the site to make sure it didn't throw up any errors.
 It came up clean and looking good.
 So I went into cPanel and deleted the mysql database, user and the temp folder I stored the Worpress files in.